HenryVanq/HTML-CSS-JAVASCRIPT/README.md

 # Physics-Project
-the web site has created in order to help youngster learnig wthe world of Physics.
+The web site is created in order to help youngster learnig the world of Physics.
 The project was withn the subject of web development in University of Piraeus.